Aboriginal and Torres Strait Islander actions

 Everyone has a role to play in Reconciliation, especially in light of the Black Lives Matters protests playing out across the US and now in Australia.
 Australia has a dark history of oppression of Aboriginal and Torres Strait Islander people and National Reconciliation Week is an opportunity for us to reflect on this history and to do better into the future.

 Watch the video above to view the discussion between AASW Aboriginal and Torres Strait Islander Board Director Linda Ford and AASW National President Christine Craik.
 You can also listen to our podcast episode, everywhere you get your podcasts.

 AASW and National Reconciliaton Week in the media

 Social Work Focus

-In 2018, we produced the first Aboriginal and Torres Strait Islander Social Work Focus edition.
+In 2018, we produced the first Aboriginal and/or Torres Strait Islander edition of Social Work Focus

 International Day of the World's Indigenous Peoples 2019 - United Nations Year of Indigenous Languages.

 Two podcast episodes on the subject with Candice Butler, our Queensland Branch Management Committee Member and Linda Ford, our director on the Board.